 Thus we are inevitably closely linked to our nature.
-Why then impact and destroy the oceans?
+Why then impact and destroy the ocean?

-About 8 million tons of plastic enters the ocean each year.
-At least 5.25 trillion pieces of plastic are currently in the oceans, a third of which is concentrated in the famous Great Pacific Garbage Patch.
+About 9 million tons of plastic enter the ocean each year.
+At least 5.25 trillion pieces of plastic are currently in the ocean, a third of which is concentrated in the infamous Great Pacific Garbage Patch.
 At least one million seabirds and one-hundred thousand marine mammals die each year due to plastic pollution.

-It had always been assumed that cleaning the oceans was impossible, due to the vastness of the areas in which plastic is concentrated.
+It has always been assumed that cleaning the ocean was impossible, due to the vastness of the areas in which plastic is concentrated.

-Loss of Habitat ( humans destructions of whales and dolphins breeding, feeding and resting areas)
+- Loss of Habitat (human destruction of whales and dolphins breeding, feeding and resting areas)

-There are many species of whales that are in danger of being extinct.
+Many species of whales are in danger of extinction.
 Most baleen whales (the huge whales targeted by commercial whalers) are listed as endangered or protected species.

-It is very worrying and dangerous for the marine environment as whales have an important role being at the top of the food chain.
+It is very worrying and dangerous for the marine environment as whales have an important role being apex predator at the top of the food chain.

 The study attempts to tally the number of whales that were killed as whaling transformed in the late 19th and early 20th centuries from an enterprise carried out by men with rowboats to an industrialized effort capable of processing the sea mammals at a previously unimagined pace.
 The hunt expanded rapidly, with international calls as early as the 1920s to bring in restrictions as the industry threatened to bring about its own demise through overhunting.

-The new number is “believable” and “likely an underestimate,” said Dr. Howard Rosenbaum, director of the Wildlife Conservation Society’s Ocean Giants Program, who was not involved in the study.
+The new number is “believable” and “likely an underestimate,” said Dr. Howard Rosenbaum, director of the Wildlife Conservation Society’s Ocean Giants Program.
 “The question is, given the state of today’s oceans and the status of some whales: Can depleted populations recover to their pre-whaling historical levels?”

-Whaling is against many people’s ethics and is disapproved of by many.
-It also ruins the ecosystems which become damaged through the increased carbon in the air contributing to global warming and other atmospheric problems.
+Humanity: Whaling is against many people’s ethics and is disapproved of by many.
+Ecosystems become damaged through the increased carbon in the air which contributes to global warming and other atmospheric problems.
 Fish will disappear which means less food for us and other mammals.

-The Ocean consists of so much co-dependent life with many species all relying on each other in order for the food chains to run smoothly and co-exists healthily.
+Ocean: The Ocean consists of so much co-dependent life.
+Many species rely on each other in order for the food chains to run smoothly and co-exist healthily.
 If any of the creatures get taken out of the system the whole chain will fall apart.
 Whales, the largest mammal of the seas, play a major role in this community- what they eat, how their body is used at death, their excrement etc. and they are all vital to the oceans.